You are currently viewing How to disable root User Login on centos

 su - newuser #switch to the new account; enter the password on prompt.

-Once switched to the new user, check if you are able to run the administrative sudo commands by running the following.
+Once you have switched to the new user, you can check if you are able to run the administrative sudo commands by running the following.

 sudo ls -la /root #This will check if the new user is able to list, or read the content in the root folder.